What is an AI Agent? An LLM that can take action – not just answer questions

 The short answer

 An AI agent is an LLM wired up to tools so it can take action in the real world, not just produce text.
 A regular chatbot reads your message and writes a reply.
 An agent reads your message, decides which tool to call (a database lookup, a calendar booking, an email draft, a workflow trigger), calls it, looks at the result, and then either takes another action or replies.
-The two clearest examples we have shipped are a leading donation platform email agent (classifies inbound mail and drafts replies for human review) and the Mother Earth AI voice agent (a real-time spoken interface that can be plugged into any backend tool).
+The two clearest examples we have shipped: the innatura email agent (classifies inbound enquiries and drafts replies for human review before any response is sent) and the Mother Earth AI voice agent (a real-time spoken interface plugged into backend tools).

 What an AI agent actually does, in three steps